-Showing your invention in public before getting your patent can be a game-breaking mistake.
+Showing your invention in public before filing a patent application can be a game-breaking mistake.
 For one thing, potential competitors may seize upon the unprotected status of your invention and create their own version.
-Also, if you offer your invention for sale before it is patented, you only have one year to establish the patent or else lose the right to do so forever.
+Also, if you disclose your invention before applying for patent protection, you only have one year to file your application or else lose your patent rights.
 In many cases, the inventor is not even aware this clock is winding down and ends up missing this deadline.

 Poorly worded language

-When writing a patent, an inventor (or the inventor’s attorney) must have a strong command of the invention’s design, use and applications so that he or she can describe it effectively.
-Vague language in a patent application can open the door for competitors to coopt the core ideas and tweak them in an attempt to create their own version before yours has a chance to develop.
+When applying for a patent, an inventor (or the inventor’s attorney) must have a strong understanding of the invention’s design, use and applications so that he or she can describe it effectively.
+Vague language in a patent application can open the door for competitors to coopt the core ideas and tweak them in an attempt to create their own version and evade your patent.

 Inadequate patent searches

-A well-executed patent search gives you confidence that your invention is novel and needed.
+A well-executed patent search gives you confidence that your invention is novel.
 As you conduct a search, keep in mind that your invention must be both original and non-obvious to qualify as patentable.
 In this context, originality means a one-of-a-kind idea that hasn’t been developed before.
-Non-obvious means a person with ordinary skill and knowledge would not be able to come up with the same idea.
+Non-obvious essentially means a person with ordinary skill and knowledge would not be able to come up with the same idea.

-The United States Patent and Trademark Office (USPTO) provides a helpful list of resources for conducting patent searches, but you should always have an experienced intellectual property attorney review the results of a search so that nothing is overlooked.
+The United States Patent and Trademark Office (USPTO) provides a helpful list of resources for conducting patent searches, but it’s preferable to have an experienced intellectual property attorney do the search on your behalf.